|

 provide their approval at essential points in the process. [lxxxvi] The

-NBI established a secretariat in Entebbe, Uganda, on September 3, 1999. [lxxxvii]
+NBI established a secretariat in Entebbe, Uganda, on September 3, 1999. [lxxxvii] International Consortium for the Cooperation on the

-Immediately after its establishment, the Nile
+Nile (ICCON) Immediately after its establishment, the Nile

 Basin states called on the international community to provide support